 The Fellowship in Adolescent Medicine provides clinical and research training in preparation for a career in academic adolescent medicine and research.
-The three-year program includes clinical experiences in sports medicine, sexually transmitted infections, substance abuse, adolescent psychology, endocrinology, school-based health, and more.
+The three-year program includes clinical experiences in sports medicine, sexually transmitted infections/Human Immunodeficiency Virus, substance abuse disorders, mental health & learning disabilities, endocrine/diabetes care, school-based health, and more.

 Fellows maintain a continuity panel of teenagers and young adults at the teen clinic in the Harriet Lane Clinic.